 - 2021.
 Precarious Democracy: Ethnographies of Hope, Despair, and Resistance in Brazil. co-edited with Benjamin Junge, Alvaro Jarrin, and Lucia Cantero.
-In Press with Rutgers University Press.
+Rutgers University Press.

 - 2017.
 Constellations of Inequality: Space, Race, and Utopia in Brazil.
 University of Chicago Press.
 (Social Science Book Prize from the Latin American Studies Association Brazil Section, 2018).